abusetech/QB-On-A-Stretcher/README.md

 * templater.bm contains one function for substituting variables into an HTML template

 ## Examples
 See example_html.bas for a CGI example.
-If you want to try this example using a real web server, you will need to change `TEMPLATE_DIR` to the absolute path to the example_templates directory.
+If you want to try this example using a real web server, you will need to change `TEMPLATE_DIR` to the absolute path to the example_templates directory and copy the executable created from example_html.bas to the cgi-bin directory of your web server.